 Beat the Wattle: Turkey Neck Surgery and Minimally-Invasive Alternatives

-Whether we like it or not, unsightly, sagging skin beneath the chin is one of many unfortunate byproducts of aging.
-It just comes with the territory.
+Whether we like it or not, unsightly sagging skin beneath the chin is one of many unfortunate byproducts of aging.

 For many of us, developing a “turkey neck” is an especially frustrating experience because it’s very difficult — if not downright impossible — to lose through diet or exercise.
-When excessive, all that sagging neck skin adds years to a person’s appearance.
+In extreme cases, all that sagging neck skin can add years to a person’s appearance.

 It used to be that the only option to tighten sagging neck skin was to undergo plastic surgery.
-But in recent years dedicated research and new technologies have created numerous opportunities to deliver more refined, youthful necks and jawlines to the age-challenged among us — without going under the knife.
+In recent years, dedicated research and new technologies have created numerous opportunities to deliver more refined, youthful necks and jawlines without going under the knife.

-Before deciding upon any given procedure, patients should carefully consider all their options and weigh the pros and cons of each, including important factors such as cost, recovery time and how the procedure is performed.
+Before deciding on any given procedure, patients should carefully consider all their options and weigh the pros and cons of each, including important factors such as cost, recovery time, and how the procedure is performed.

-To help you make the most informed decision, we’ve outlined a few of the more popular treatments people have been gravitating towards lately.
+To help you make the most informed decision, we’ve outlined a few of the more popular treatments that patients have been gravitating towards lately.
 These include some of the traditional surgical options and a slew of newer, less invasive procedures.

 A lower rhytidectomy is an outpatient, surgical procedure performed under general anesthesia.
 Over the course of the surgery, which lasts two to three hours and typically takes place in a physician’s office, incisions are made around the ear lobe and behind the ear to the lower scalp.
 Fat is then either sculpted or redistributed from the jowls while the tissue underlying the neck skin is repositioned.

-For the vast majority of patients the recovery time from a lower rhytidectomy is about two weeks; although many patients report feeling fine a couple of days after the surgery.
-Take note that there will always be some swelling, bruising and minor discomfort afterward, however, within four or five days most patients feel well enough to simply cover the affected area with makeup and return to their light-duty jobs.
+For the vast majority of patients the recovery time from a lower rhytidectomy is about two weeks, though many patients report feeling fine a couple of days after the surgery.
+Take note that there will always be some swelling, bruising, and minor discomfort afterward, however, within four or five days most patients feel well enough to simply cover the affected area with makeup and return to their light-duty jobs.

-The average cost of a lower rhytidectomy is $7,000, but as with all cosmetic/plastic surgery, prices vary from practitioner to practitioner and region to region.
-In other words, you will probably pay quite a bit more for a rhytidectomy performed by veteran cosmetic surgeon in Beverly Hills, California than you would for the same procedure performed by an inexperience cosmetic surgeon in a rural area.
+The average cost of a lower rhytidectomy is $7,000, but as with all cosmetic surgery, prices vary from practitioner to practitioner and region to region.
+In other words, you will probably pay quite a bit more for a rhytidectomy performed by veteran cosmetic surgeon in Beverly Hills than you would for the same procedure performed by an inexperience cosmetic surgeon in a rural area.

-“Although non-surgical treatments for neck laxity are very popular, significant tightening of neck bands, skin laxity, or neck wrinkles is very hard to achieve non-surgically,” says Layton, Utah facial plastic and reconstructive surgeon Dr. Scott Thompson.
+“Although non-surgical treatments for neck laxity are very popular, significant tightening of neck bands, skin laxity, or neck wrinkles is very hard to achieve non-surgically,” says Dr. Scott Thompson a Layton, UT facial plastic and reconstructive surgeon.

 “Most of these therapies are quite expensive, and in most cases not worth the high price that is often charged.
 Surgical tightening of the neck, while generally requiring more recovery time and expense, is much more effective at achieving long-term and significant neck improvements.
-Whenever evaluating any treatment, the primary question that should be asked is ‘Does it work?’
-If the answer is no, factors such as down time and cost become irrelevant.”
+Whenever evaluating any treatment, the primary question that should be asked is: ‘does it work?’
+If the answer is no, factors such as down time and cost become irrelevant,” says Thompson.

 San Diego-based facial plastic surgeon Dr. Victor Chung concurs, adding that “there are many practitioners who only offer non-surgical treatments, as they are not surgically trained.
 When compared to surgery, these options cannot produce the degree of improvement or the duration of result.”
 Nevertheless, based on his experience “patients are generally satisfied with the level of improvement from nonsurgical procedures.”